pawanpaudel93/node-arweave-wallet/README.md

 #### `wallet.connect(permissions, appInfo?, gateway?)`

-Programmatically connects to the wallet with specified permissions.
+Connects to the wallet with specified permissions, app info and gateway.

 ```typescript
 await wallet.connect(